Get an annual AARP membership for only $12. Limited time offer.

 Interested in a more detailed breakdown of memory care costs?
 The Genworth Cost of Care Survey has been helping families map out long-term care costs since 2004.
 This invaluable tool aids families in anticipating and planning for the financial demands of long-term care.

 They have created a cost of care calculator that allows you to select a state and see the cost of various types of care.
-The calculator allows you to see daily, monthly, and yearly costs by state, as well as projections of future costs through the year 2071.
+The calculator lets you see daily, monthly, and yearly costs by state, plus projections of future costs through the year 2071.
 There is even a tool to help factor in inflation!

 Speak With a Senior Living Consultant